← Back to research

 FactorAssessment

-Innovation PaceRapid — Regular releases, Desktop Sandbox, MCP support
+Innovation PaceRapid — Persistence (pause/resume), snapshots, Desktop Sandbox, MCP support

 Long-term OutlookPositive — Category leader with enterprise traction

 E2B has established itself as the default choice for AI agent sandboxes.
 With Insight Partners backing and Fortune 100 adoption, the company has strong runway and market validation.
-The main strategic question is whether ephemeral-first remains optimal as persistent approaches mature.
+The earlier strategic question — whether ephemeral-first remains optimal as persistent approaches mature — has been answered by E2B shipping pause/resume persistence and snapshots itself.

 Bottom Line

 E2B is the market leader in AI agent sandboxes, and for good reason.
-The combination of enterprise-grade security (Firecracker isolation), open-source transparency, and proven scale (200M+ sandboxes) makes it the safe choice for production deployments.
+The combination of enterprise-grade security (Firecracker isolation), open-source transparency, and proven scale (1B+ sandboxes started) makes it the safe choice for production deployments.

 Recommended for: Enterprise teams needing secure, scalable AI code execution with proven track record and compliance certifications.